MetOffice/lfric_core/documentation/source/user_guide/components/driver.rst

 construct the driver layer of an application.
 Applications can use some or all of the driver component, mixing and matching as necessary.

-Bare in mind that the component supports only typical usage.
-If your specific needs are not covered then your application will need its own specific driver code.
-The driver component may act as a starting point but it should not be modified with application specific logic.
+Bear in mind that the driver component only supports typical usage.
+If your specific needs are not covered, then your application will need its own specific driver code.
+The driver component may act as a starting point for application specific driver code, but it should not be modified with any application specific logic.